oliviaalley/oliviaalley/README.md

 ### Hi there 👋

-I'm currently working on AFM data analytics, and learning more about what is possible and what is already out there on GitHub.
+I'm currently learning more about what is possible and what is already out there on GitHub.

 <!--